-The accident data learns us that next to the EU and Japan, other countries also suffer high pedestrian fatalities.
-Establishing a GTR (with harmonized tools, methods and level of protection) offers the opportunity not only to align existing requirements (in the EU and Japan) but also to potentially lower pedestrian injuries worldwide.
+The accident data show us that in addition to the EU and Japan, other countries (e.g. Australia and South Korea) also suffer high pedestrian fatalities.
+Establishing a gtr (with harmonized tools, methods and level of protection) offers the opportunity not only to align existing requirements (in the EU and Japan) but also to potentially lower pedestrian injuries worldwide.

-It is the intention of Japan to use the content of the GTR for their next step in their national legislation.
-Also the second phase of the EU provisions offer the possibility for alignment with the GTR.
+It is the intention of Japan to use the content of the gtr for their next step in their national legislation.
+Also the second phase of the EU provisions offer the possibility for alignment with the gtr.